harishmuh/EDA-VS-CDA/README.md

 Based on the chart above, we can see that your assumption is invalid.
 The highest quantity of products sold came from the office supplies category.

 ## **Assets**
-* You can check the detailed analysis on this [jupyter notebook](https://github.com/harishmuh/EDA-VS-CDA/blob/main/notebook/The%20Notebook.ipynb).
+* You can check the detailed analysis on this [Jupyter notebook](https://github.com/harishmuh/EDA-VS-CDA/blob/main/notebook/The%20Notebook.ipynb).